qureshiaquib/qureshiaquib.github.io/_posts/2024-1-10-azureshorts2.md

 {: .prompt-tip }
 >Secrets and certificates in premium tier utilize software for storing.
 Only keys can be hardware protected.

+This blog was written in 2024, there is a latest offering Azure Cloud HSM and I have covered that topic in my latest blog [click here to learn more](https://www.azuredoctor.com/post/azure-cloud-hsm/)

 Happy Learning!

 >Subscribe to my biweekly newsletter for the latest posts and summaries.
 Your privacy is paramount, and your email stays with us securely.